aimms/documentation/dataexchange/sqldb.rst

 Besides the required attribute ``name`` the node ``Database`` can have optional attributes:

 RootsetTable
-    we can switch of the rootset tables and store the table just as in Excel by setting this to 0.
+    To switch of the rootset tables and store the table just as in Excel by setting this attribute to 0.

 VersionName
     The default name of the column for versions is :token:`ver` and this can lead to a name clash with other column names in a table.
 With ``VersionName`` a different name for version columns can be chosen.
-If the name is an empty string the versioning itself is switch off.
+If the name is an empty string the versioning itself is switched off and the tables do not get an extra version column.

 This is an example for a SQLite database ``simpletables.db`` in folder "data".
-Attribute ``RootsetTables`` is 0, so values of set elements are appear directly into the tables.
-Also there is no versioning because the ``VersionName`` is set to be empty.
-All tables will be the same as when they would have been save in an Excel file.
+Attribute ``RootsetTables`` is 0, so values of set elements appear directly into the tables and not in rootset tables.
+Also there is no versioning because the ``VersionName`` is an empty string.
+All tables will be the same as when they would have been saved in an Excel file.

 .. code-block:: xml